carlostkd/Fido2/README.md

 - Register test
 - Authenticate test
-- Works on mobile devices using OTG cable or any Fido2 with NFC.
+- Works on mobile devices using OTG cable or any Fido2 with NFC

 ## Installation